Jim-Walk/Software-Development-Assessment/README.md

 ```

 For use with python3.
-Install necessary packages in either the website or the crawler folder with `pip install -r website/requirements.txt`
+Install necessary packages in either the website or the crawler folder with `pip install website/requirements.txt`

 ## Quick Start

 After you've installed mongodb and you're sure it's up and running, simply import the data using the import script.
+This will take a long time.
 ```
 python3 database.py
 ```